 Seeking Adults for a Research Study into Mechanisms of Strong Emotional Reactions to Everyday Sounds

-Baylor College of Medicine is looking for individuals 18 years and older, who get suddenly irritable, angry, disgusted or have other negative emotions when hearing family members, friend or people you work with typing, eating, breathing, or make other everyday sounds.
-Perhaps those strong emotions are expressed as a sudden outburst of anger, feeling nauseas, or walking away.
+Baylor College of Medicine is looking for individuals ages 18 to 64, who get suddenly irritable, angry, disgusted or have other negative emotions when hearing family members, friends or people you work with typing, eating, breathing, or making other everyday sounds.
+Perhaps those strong emotions are expressed as a sudden outburst of anger, feeling nauseous, or walking away.
 Perhaps life is less manageable because of the reactions to the sounds or to the expectation that the sounds may occur.

-If you recognize yourself in this description, please think about participating in a research study that is using questionnaires and a test that measures facial muscle activity to get better information what brain mechanisms could be involved to the sudden negative emotional reactions to everyday sounds.
+If you recognize yourself in this description, please think about participating in a research study that uses questionnaires and a test that measures facial muscle activity to get better information on what brain mechanisms could be involved to the sudden negative emotional reactions to everyday sounds.
 You will be compensated for your time if you take part in the study.